Atbash-Labs/python-sdk/_sources/tutorial.rst.txt

 -----------------------------
 Executing a query :
-For executing a query, we get the api key and ip address from the web dashboard and then create a ``Buyer`` instance and then call a query method on that buyer instance with a SQL query string and then print recieved query accuracy and results
+For executing a query, we get the api key and ip address from the web dashboard and then create a ``Buyer`` instance and then call a query method on that buyer instance with a SQL query string and then print recieved query accuracy and results.

 .. code-block:: python